Stuart & Sons

 Stuart & Sons is an Australian manufacturer of handcrafted grand pianos.
 The company is based in Tumut in New South Wales.

 History

-Wayne Stuart founded the company in 1990 as Stuart & Sons Terra Australia Pvt Limited.
+Wayne Stuart founded the company in 1990 as Stuart & Sons Terra Australia Pty Limited.
 The company later evolved and formed a partnership with Albert Music.

-The company used to be based in Newcastle but in 2015, it relocated to a town at the base of the Snowy Mountains.
+The company used to be based in Newcastle but in 2015, it relocated to Tumut at the base of the Snowy Mountains.

 Pianos

 Stuart & Sons uses Australian timbers for construction.

 The Dutch-Australian pianist and teacher Gerard Willems used a Stuart & Sons piano when recording the complete piano sonata cycle of Ludwig van Beethoven during 1999 and 2000.

-Stuart & Sons created a grand piano with 14 more keys than are found on a standard piano, for a total of 102 keys or eight and one half octaves.
-A model with 20 extra keys was built in 2018.
+Stuart & Sons created a grand piano with 14 more keys than are found on a standard piano, for a total of 102 keys (C0 to F8) or eight and one half octaves.
+A model with 20 extra keys (108 keys in total, 9 octaves, C0 to B8, approximately 16.4 Hz to 7902.1 Hz) was built in 2018.

 Piano locations

 Stuart pianos are used at many locations throughout Australia, including: